Max Homa Betting Profile: The Sentry - PGA TOUR

 - In terms of driving distance, Max Homa has averaged 313.6 yards in his past five starts.

-- Homa is averaging 2.317 in terms of Strokes Gained: Putting in his past five tournaments.
+- Homa has an average of 2.317 Strokes Gained: Putting in his past five tournaments.

 - Homa is averaging 6.065 Strokes Gained: Total in his past five tournaments.